cloudavail/snippets/aws/aws_config/README.md

 ```
-export AWS_PROFILE='admin-ctc'
+export AWS_PROFILE='default'
 export AWS_REGION='us-west-2'
 ```

-# To receive RoleArn in ConfigRecorder Resource, run the following command
+# To receive RoleArn in ConfigRecorder Resource, run the following command.
 `aws iam create-service-linked-role --aws-service-name config.amazonaws.com` Then paste Arn in to the `RoleArn` Property